Acer campestre: Ecology

 Field maple is an intermediate species in the ecological succession of disturbed areas; it typically is not among the first trees to colonise a freshly disturbed area, but instead seeds in under the existing vegetation.
 It is very shade-tolerant during the initial stages of its life, but it has higher light requirements during its seed-bearing years.
 It exhibits rapid growth initially, but is eventually overtaken and replaced by other trees as the forest matures.
 It is most commonly found on neutral to alkaline soils, but more rarely on acidic soil.

 Diseases include a leaf spot fungus Didymosporina aceris, a mildew Uncinula bicornis, a canker Nectria galligena, and verticillium wilt Verticillium alboatrum.
 The leaves are also sometimes damaged by gall mites in the genus Aceria, and the aphid Periphyllus villosus.

 Cultivation

 The field maple is widely grown as an ornamental tree in parks and large gardens.
 The wood is white, hard and strong, and used for furniture, flooring, wood turning and musical instruments, though the small size of the tree and its relatively slow growth make it an unimportant wood.
 It has an OPALS rating of 7.

 It is locally naturalised in parts of the United States and more rarely in New Zealand.

 The hybrid maple Acer × zoeschense has A. campestre as one of its parents.

 The tree has gained the Royal Horticultural Society's Award of Garden Merit.

 Cultivars

-Over 30 cultivars of Acer campestre are known, selected for their foliage or habit, or occasionally both; several have been lost to cultivation.
+Over 30 cultivars of Acer campestre are known, selected for their foliage or habit, or both; several have been lost to cultivation.